ewann/WindowsPowersHell_DSC_edition/README.md

 # WindowsPowersHell_DSC_edition
-Provides a demo environment for Powershell Desired State Configuration management of Ubuntu 16.04
+Provides a demo environment for Powershell Desired State Configuration management of Ubuntu LTS releases

 ## Pre-requisites:
 * Knowledge of PowerShell & PowerShell DSC, or the ability to quickly come up to speed: